 Site icon Blerdy Otome

-A little over a year ago, Voltage released the English language version of My Wedding and the 7 Rings a spin-off of the extremely popular, My Forged Wedding (MFW).
-The new game takes place in the same universe as the MFW series, and even features two of the love interests from the previous game, with a slightly modified back story.
+A little over a year ago, Voltage released the English language version of My Wedding and the 7 Rings a spin-off of the extremely popular, My Forged Wedding.
+The new game takes place in the same universe as the MFW series.
+And even features two of the love interests from the previous game, with a slightly modified back story.

 At the start of the game you (name changeable) are just a regular office lady at Sanno Corporation, a huge Japanese conglomerate company.
 That is until the CEO of the company passes away suddenly, causing a succession crisis.
 An assembly is held that day and seven of the company’s top executives are called to the stage and given new titles within the company as Special Executives.
 To your surprise, you are called to the stage as well and given an award, which comes with a cash reward, recognizing your hard work within the company.
 You are immediately asked to sign some forms in order to receive to receive the cash reward.
 The assembly ends with Seiichirou, the former CEO’s right hand man, announcing that he will be acting as temporary CEO of the company.